Homeowners Insurance for Homes in Need of Repair

 How Repairs Affect Your Insurance Eligibility

-• Structural and safety repairs: Issues like roof leaks, faulty wiring, damaged plumbing, or broken windows directly affect eligibility.
+• Structural and safety repairs: Issues like roof leaks, faulty wiring, damaged plumbing or broken windows directly affect eligibility.
 Insurers may deny coverage or raise premiums until these repairs are complete.

-• Cosmetic repairs: Updates such as peeling paint, worn flooring or outdated finishes usually don’t impact approval.
-While they improve your home’s appearance, they don’t reduce major risks.
+• Cosmetic repairs: Updates such as peeling paint, worn flooring or outdated finishes don't impact approval.
+While they improve your home's appearance, they don't reduce major risks.

 Prioritizing safety and structural repairs first is the most effective way to improve your chances of securing affordable coverage.